spncrhrstn/spencerharston.com/src/posts/updating-python-on-ubuntu-20-04-on-wsl2.md

 ---
-title: Quick and Dirty Method to Update Python on WSL2
+title: Updating Python on Ubuntu 20.04 on WSL2
 description: Want to update Python to a newer version on WSL2?
 Here's one way.
-Is it the best way?
-Maybe.
-Probably not.
 date: 2022-05-14
 tags:
     - tutorial